TxTony/Components-React-Project_board/FILTER_SYSTEM.md

   'is-empty': '==',      // Compare to null
   'is-not-empty': '!=',  // Compare to null
-  'contains': 'array-contains', // For arrays, or use full-text search };
+  'contains': 'array-contains', // For arrays, or use full-text search 'in': 'in', // Matches any value in a provided array (Firestore `in`) };

+// Note: For multi-select fields you may want `array-contains-any` instead
+// of `in` if matching against array contents.
+Example mappings:
+// - scalar field with several candidate values -> use `in`
+// - array field (multi-select) -> use `array-contains-any`
 ```

 ### Implementation Guidelines